evhub/coconut/DOCS.md

 ### Iterator Slice

 Coconut uses a `$` sign right after an iterator before a slice to perform iterator slicing.
-It works just like sequence slicing, with the exception that no guarantee that the original iterator be preserved is made.
+It works just like sequence slicing, with the exception that no guarantee that the original iterator be preserved is made (to preserve the original iterator, use Coconut's `tee` function).
 It has the same precedence as subscription.

 ##### Python Docs